nathanburugu/nathanburugu/README.md

 - 🔭 I’m currently working on Node.js and Vue
 - 🌱 I’m currently learning Node.js, Next.js
 - 👯 I’m looking to collaborate on all javascript projects
-- 🤔 I’m looking for help with vue.js
+- 🤔 I’m looking for help with vue.js and Typescript
 - 💬 Ask me about vanilla javascrit, react, node, express and typescript
 - 📫 How to reach me: 0704596380
 - 😄 Pronouns: he